lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 	5. (Book history) Cronin: mostly asserts that people are “popular” or “celebrated”; with Erasmus Darwin, supports this by saying that the book The Botanic Garden is beautiful & expensive

+	6. (Editions, reprints, market share, profitability) Structures of Popularity in the Early Modern Book Trade - “we need to consider both total number of editions and frequency of reprinting, as well as market share and profitability.
+No single one of these four measurements by itself equates directly to popularity in the book trade; each addresses different questions about the market performance of books, and each points to a different aspect of both supply and demand.”
+(208)

 ### Numbers to compare to ###